sistm/CytOpT-python/README.md

  - KLPlot: Display a bland plot in order to visually assess the agreement between CytOpt estimation of the class proportions and the estimate of the class proportions provided through manual gating.
- - barPlot: Display a bland plot in order to visually assess the agreement between CytOpt estimation of the class proportions and the estimate of the class proportions provided through manual gating
+ - barPlot: Display a bland plot in order to visually assess the agreement between CytOpt estimation of the class proportions and the estimate of the class proportions provided through manual gating.
+ - BlandAltman: Display a bland plot in order to visually assess the agreement between CytOpt estimation of the class proportions and the estimate of the class proportions provided through manual gating.

 ```
 resultPlot(res, n0=10, nStop=4000)